 Don’t use Emojis in your mail; it is that simple.
 Leave the Emojis for your social media chats.

-If the email you are sending is a bit lengthy, we suggest you write it in a word document and attach.
+If the email you are sending is a bit lengthy, we suggest you write it in a Word document and attach it.

 11. Proofread Every Message

 Don’t leave this to the spell checkers.
-Try your best to always proof everything you have written before hitting the send button.
+Try always to proof everything you have written before hitting the send button.
 It’s better to stay safe than to apologize.

-Spell checkers have their shortcomings, so, ensure you give your mail a fresh eye even if you used a spell checker.
+Spell checkers have shortcomings, so, ensure you give your mail a fresh eye even if you used a spell checker.
+Watch this video on how to edit and proofread very well.

 12. When to Use ‘Reply All’